11. Code Generation¶

 31end CustomPWithLimiter;

-node modelica-json/app.js -f CustomPWithLimiter.mo -o json-simplified
+node modelica-json/app.js -f CustomPWithLimiter.mo -o cxf -p

-will produce a file called CustomPWithLimiter-simplified.json
+will produce a file called CustomPWithLimiter.jsonld that

 looks as follows: